whosjohnxm/whosjohnxm/README.md

 - 👀 I’m interested in visual design, programming, & djing.
 - 🌱 I’m currently learning wordpress basics, php, & javascript.
 - 💞️ I’m looking to collaborate on every & any project you might have.
-- 📫 How to reach me? email: johnxm666@gmail.com
+- 📫 How to reach me? email: johnxm666@gmail.com, blog: https://johnxm.substack.com

 <!---
 whosjohnxm/whosjohnxm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.